Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

-* Find the CSS variable `--chillax-spotify-control-squid-gif-url` (_at the time of writing, the line number is **134** which in a later version might change_) and change the url/link to your GIF that you are trying to set.
+* Find the CSS variable `--chillax-spotify-control-squid-gif-url` (_at the time of writing, the line number is **134** which in a later version might change_) and change the url/link to your gif that you are trying to set.

-* After that make sure to adjust the `--chillax-spotify-control-squid-width` and `--chillax-spotify-control-squid-height` accordingly if the GIF seems out of place.
+* After that make sure to adjust the `--chillax-spotify-control-squid-width` and `--chillax-spotify-control-squid-height` accordingly if the gif seems out of place.

 ## Still Have Question(s)?